LordDemonos/Quarm.Guide/README.md

 https://github.com/hada79/ZlizEQMap

-#### Supplemental Maps for ZlizEQMap (More Accurate)
+#### Supplemental Maps for ZlizEQMap

+These are new maps made to work with ZlizEQMap and you'll find your location and coordinates will be more accurate using these over the EQAtlas maps.
+Maps are for the most part larger than the ones from EQAtlas used in ZlizEQMap, and are best suited for use on a second monitor.

 https://www.project1999.com/forums/showthread.php?t=386944

 #### EQ Tell Notifier

-Desktop notifications for tells received in game
+Desktop notifications for tells received in game.

 https://github.com/rtcox/EQ_tell_notifier/tree/main